jblackledge/New-Shoes/README.md

 ## Installation
 Simply search for and download the app from the Google Play store.
-New Shoes works on Android x.xx and higher
+New Shoes works on Android 6.0 and higher

 ## Usage